• Skip to main content

 6. Pour the custard into a bowl, cover with plastic wrap pressed down against the surface of the custard and refrigerate until ready to use.

-7. In the bowl of a stand mixer, combine the warm milk, 1 tsp sugar and yeast.
+7. In the bowl of a stand mixer, combine the warm milk, 1 teaspoon sugar and yeast.
 Allow to proof for 5 minutes or until frothy.

 8. Add the flour, remaining sugar, cardamom and egg to the bowl.